LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guide_Template.md

 ## Pagination

-Pagination allows you to retrieve large sets of data in smaller, manageable chunks by using `limit` and `page` or cursor-based navigation.
+Pagination allows you to retrieve large sets of data in smaller, manageable chunks by using specific parameters to limit the amount of data sent in each API response.

+{Describe pagination for the specific API.}

+For example:

 ### Offset Pagination